FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/Exchange_CA_certificates/_index.md

 ## Export the SecureTransport Server or Edge CA certificate

-Use the following steps to export the CA certificate from the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or Edge.
+Use the following steps to export the CA certificate from the {{< SecureTransport/componentshortname  >}} Server or Edge.

 1. Go to **Configure > 7-Exchange Certs**.
-2. From the list of trusted CAs, click the alias that matches the CA certificate set up for the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server or Edge in **Configure > 2-Generate CA**.
+2. From the list of trusted CAs, click the alias that matches the CA certificate set up for the {{< SecureTransport/componentshortname >}} Server or Edge in **Configure > 2-Generate CA**.
     The *View Certificate* dialog box is displayed.
     <img src="/Images/SecureTransport/view_certificate.png" class="mediumWidth" alt="View Certificate - Exchange Certificates Export" />
 3. Click **Export** in the *View Certificate* dialog box.
 4. Save the file to a location in the local system.
 5. Click **Close**.

-If necessary, you can import the CA certificate file to Edge (or <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server, where applicable).
+If necessary, you can import the CA certificate file to Edge (or {{< SecureTransport/componentshortname  >}} Server, where applicable).

 ## Import the SecureTransport Server or Edge CA certificate